danj707/foodme/README.md

 ##Overwhelmed by all your recipes and can't plan your meals for the week?
 Have no fear, foodMe is here!
 Search recipe/food data from Yummly, create custom meal plans, drag and drop your recipes onto your planning page.

-## Interactive SPA using mongoDB/mongoose, express, JavaScript (some ES6), jQuery, Node.js, bcrypt, nodemailer
+## Interactive SPA using mongoDB/mongoose, express, JavaScript (some ES6), jQuery, Node.js, bcrypt, nodemailer.
+Thx to [Jquery Touch Punch](http://touchpunch.furf.com/) for allowing this to even work on mobile!

 ## App Features:
 * Hashed passwords and secure login